-Would it be weird if I told you there were also things that were plain spooky, mysterious, and just a little creepy?
+Would it be weird if I told you that on my Xochimilco day trip, there were also things that were plain spooky, mysterious, and just a little creepy?

 Just when you are settled into the rhythm of the boat ride and think all are going well, something creepy will come your way.
 It’s almost like you’re part of a dramatic horror movie.